phetsims/calculus-grapher/doc/model.md

 relating to graphs of functions, derivatives, and integrals.
 The main functionalities of the simulation include:

 Graphing functions: The simulation allows students to manipulate a function.
-These include the ability to drag points on the graph to see how the function changes as well as change the curve mode.
+These include the ability to drag points on the graph to see how the function changes, as well as change the curve manipulation type.

 Tangent Tool: Students can graph the derivative of a function and see how the derivative changes as they modify the primary function.
 With the tangent tool, users can select a point on the curve and visualize the tangent line at that